missionpinball/mpf-docs/displays/widgets/reusable_widgets.rst

 Adding a widget to a specific display target
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rather than specifying a particular slide to add your widget to, you can target a display, and the widget will be added
+Rather than specifying a particular slide to add your widget to, you can target a display or slide frame, and the
-to whatever slide is currently being shown:
+widget will be added "on top" of whatever slide is currently being shown:

 ::